mmertama/Gempyre-Android/readme.md

 ## To Get It Working

 Using Gempyre for Android is currently building on Linux (or actually Ubuntu 20.04).
-Therefore for non-Linux platforms I advice to 1) Install Virtualbox 2) install Lubuntu (20.x) 3) Install android studio (available at Snap) etc. as in prequisities.
+Therefore for non-Linux platforms I advice to 1) Install Virtualbox, provide at least 20GB drive and 4GB (or even 8GB) RAM to get build going smooth  2) install Lubuntu (20.x) 3) Install android studio (available at Snap) etc. as in prequisities.

 ### Prequisities, before we begin:
 * Install Android SDK (with NDK) (e.g. <code>snap install-android-studio --classic</code>)